-At Ferrys Solicitors, our clients often ask our Personal Injury Solicitors, “Should I settle my personal injury claim out of court?”.
+At Ferrys Solicitors LLP, our clients often ask our Personal Injury Solicitors, “Should I settle my personal injury claim out of court?”.
 Our Personal Injury and Accident Solicitors recommend that you do not accept any offers without talking to your Personal Injury Solicitor first.

 What does it mean when I settle my case?